There is some risk associated with buying anything, old or new.

-To some extent, you need to know what you are looking for and how to test it when buying older gear of course.
-This will involve listening to and operating it.
+You need to know what you are looking for and how to test older gear of course.
+This will involve listening to it and operating it.
 Beyond that, an inspection either pre or post-purchase is a very sensible idea and can potentially save a lot of money.
-I run through every little detail of equipment you’ve bought, or are about to buy.
-Potential or new owners can leverage my findings to end up way in front in most cases, often saving far more than the cost of the inspection!

 There are, unfortunately, people knowingly selling faulty gear, especially on GumTree.
 Be very careful and if in doubt, seek good advice.